whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

-  - [] Fix UDP server.
-  - [] Add some money to OpenAI.

 *** handle updates in chat ***
-  - [] Why are messages going > 100 and doubling up sometimes?
-      - [] Is it when leaving and re-entering chat?
   - [-] Get system log messages correct with handle change live in chat or even in field / world and prompt?
     - [] When a user changes their handle, all visible chat messages for each